Working Towards FIAP Distinctions

 Congratulations on taking up the challenge of taking part in International Exhibitions (also called Salons).
 It can be very rewarding and fun.
 The starting point for FIAP distinctions is 'AFIAP':

-You can find International salons to enter at this link https://www.myfiap.net/patronages
+You can find international salons to enter at this link http://patronages.fiap.net/salons.html

-You will need to keep detailed records of your acceptances on order to complete the FIAP Dossier application form required later when you make your submission for AFIAP.
+You will need to keep detailed records of your acceptances in order to complete the FIAP dossier application form required later when you make your submission for AFIAP.

-2. The Name of the Exhibition /Salon, and if a Circuit, the part of the Circuit you got the acceptance in.
+- The name of the exhibition/salon; and if a circuit, the part of the circuit you got your acceptance in.

-3. The name of the country where the Exhibition is held.
+- The name of the country where the exhibition is held.

-4. The FIAP Number allocated to the Exhibition or part of the circuit.
+- The FIAP number allocated to the exhibition or part of the circuit.

-5. If any Award has been achieved with an acceptance.
+- If any award has been achieved with an acceptance.

-I suggest you use EXCEL to record your data and if you format it in the following manor your file will match the final FIAP dossier format.
+I suggest you use EXCEL to record your data and if you format it in the following manner your file will match the final FIAP dossier format.

 Background:-